-Lay your cans on the back side of your decorative paper.
-You definitely want more than one pattern—pick a few that work well together.
-Vary the scale of each pattern for each result.
-Mark and cut the paper the length of the can.
-Repeat for each of your cans.
-Using the hot glue gun, glue the decorative paper strips to each can.
-To avoid seeing the glue lines, simply dot the glue down the seam on the side of each can.
+Mark and cut the paper to the same length and height as your can, then repeat for each can.
+Using a hot glue gun, attach the decorative paper strips.
+To hide your glue lines, dot the glue down the inside seam of the paper's edge.
 Press the paper down against the glue.
 Allow it to dry completely before moving on to the next step.

 Before you start attaching them to the base, play with the positioning of the cans until you find an arrangement you like.
 Once you feel ready, start by running a ring of hot glue around the bottom edge of the first can and stick it to the wood plaque.
 Repeat with all of your remaining cans.

 For the best final look, consider where the paper seams rest when attaching the cans.
 Most seams should be simple to hide by arranging them together against the sides of each can.